stomaras/Javascript-From-zero-to-hero/README.md

                                                   3) the color

  - div means divide our page into sections by creating boxes where we put our contents in

+ - CSS is written in Rules.Each rule consist of : a selector and a declaration block
+ - The color with the shade of grey is : #434343
+ - Classes can be used an many times as we wish, while ID's can be used only once in each HTML document
+ - The CSS Property that we use to create space between elements is margin.
+ - Using box-sizing: border-box, the width of an element is: exactly the width we defined
+ - In order to create Containers we use: div element
+ - We use float-property to put block elements side-by-side.